Undergraduate Course Catalog 2016-2017

-The program strives to provide veterinary technology students with a broad understanding of veterinary medicine and the role of animals in society.
+The program provides veterinary technology students with a broad understanding of veterinary medicine and the role of animals in society.
 Students are instructed in the methods and knowledge of veterinary technology such that they become veterinary technicians who are strong advocates for animals, capable of compassionate and accurate animal care; professional in their actions and judgments; and have a desire for lifelong learning and self-improvement.

 The primary goal of the veterinary technology program is to provide students with exceptional technical and clinical reasoning skills and knowledge in veterinary technology such that graduates will be immediate and valuable members of a veterinary medical team.
 Additionally, the program aims to develop a firm foundation in both farm animal and companion animal veterinary practices.
 Courses in the program cover basic sciences, veterinary nursing, and veterinary practice management, with a strong focus on hands-on practical knowledge throughout the curriculum.
 Students gain basic knowledge and skills for the major domestic animal species (dog, cat, horse, and cow).
 Students have the opportunity to focus their studies on a given species through a variety of elective course offerings within the applied animal science program.
 Integration of knowledge in communication, veterinary ethical and legal issues, veterinary practice management, clinical reasoning skills, and hands-on technical skills allow students to become complete veterinary technicians, capable of providing high-quality, compassionate, and expert care to animals both small and large.

-Practical learning experience is provided at the UNH equine facilities and the Thomas P. Fairchild Dairy Teaching and Research Center and the UNH Organic Dairy Farm.
+Practical learning experience is provided at the UNH equine facilities and the Thomas P. Fairchild Dairy Teaching and Research Center and the UNH Organic Dairy Research Farm.
 The Thompson School also operates its own grooming shop.
 The program has a number of animal-related educational partnerships, including those with the New Hampshire SPCA in Stratham, N.H., and the Cocheco Valley Humane Society in Dover, N.H.
 The veterinary technology curriculum also includes a service learning course where students provide wellness services to local pets in need.